cherylhughey/loan_calc/README.md

 ## Usage

 Tests have been set up based on the rspec gem.
-Please examples below.
+Please see examples below.

-To run tests, make sure you are in the project's directory, and issue to following command: rspec spec.
+To run tests, make sure you are in the project's directory, and issue the following command: rspec spec.

 Additional information on rspec can be found here: http://rspec.info.